namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 To build momentum, I collaborated with a colleague to pitch the initiative as a bottom-up internal OKR.
 We emphasized how modularizing platform utilities would simplify user-facing code, reduce repeated effort, and lower troubleshooting time.
 By formalizing the vision and contributing maturity work, I helped establish the foundation for shared abstractions to replace repeated notebook boilerplate.

-## Standardized integration test code by introducing our shared internal Python library, replacing scattered custom logic with a uniform platform package.
+## Standardized integration test code by introducing our shared internal Python library, replacing scattered custom logic with a uniform platform package., (2024-08-23)
-, (2024-08-23)
 Our ML platform’s integration tests had accumulated scattered custom Python code across different repositories, which made them inconsistent and harder to maintain.
 After we introduced a centralized internal platform library, I refactored the test code to use this package.
 This reduced duplication, brought consistency to how tests were written, and ensured they followed shared best practices—making the framework easier to maintain and extend.